• 06 Sep, 2024

 3. Delta Airlines

 Delta Airlines has a policy allowing staff to bring service dogs and emotional support pets into the cabin.
 The airline authority does not impose weight restrictions for the dogs until they can fit near your seat or lap without obstructing the aisle or other passengers.
 You can review the Delta Travel Guide for other information about carrying the dog.
+For more details, check out Delta Airlines' pet policy.

 4. United Airlines

 United Airlines has proper service dog policies and an emotional support page.
 As per the airline rule, you can bring up to 2 pets per person, but it may be possible to purchase two seats on the flight and assign the seats next to the second seat to care for both pets.
+Learn more about United Airlines' pet policy.

 5. American Airlines